iamphedz/CookieCartJS/README.md

 ```

-## Returns all items in cart w/o their meta data.
+## Returns all items from cart w/o their meta data.
 ```javascript
 CookieCart.rawItems();
 ```

-## Removes all items in cart.
+## Removes all items from cart.
 ```javascript
 CookieCart.removeAllItems();
 ```